humming80/humming80.github.io/index.md

 ![portrit](https://humming80.github.io/YTian.jpg)

 ## Welcome to Yuanyuan Tian's Home Page!
-Yuanyuan is currently a Principal Scientist at Microsoft Gray Systems Lab and an ACM Distinguished Member.
+Yuanyuan Tian is currently a Principal Scientist at Microsoft Gray Systems Lab and an ACM Distinguished Member.
 Before Microsoft, she was a Principal Research Staff Member at IBM Almaden Research Center.
 She received her PhD degree in Computer Science & Engineering in 2008 and MS degree in Computer Science & Engineering in 2005 both from University of Michigan, and BS degree in Computer Science & Technology with honor in 2003 from Peking University.

 [\[Download CV\]](https://humming80.github.io/CV_Tian.pdf)